Marty Kiar

-Martin David "Marty" Kiar (born June 19, 1977) is a Democratic politician who currently serves as the Broward County Property Appraiser.
-Kiar was formerly the Mayor of Broward County and a Broward County Commissioner, representing the 1st District from 2012 to 2016.
-Prior to being elected to the Broward County Commission, Kiar served as a member of the Florida House of Representatives from 2006 to 2012, representing the 97th District.
+Martin David Kiar (born June 19, 1977) is an American politician and attorney who has served as Property Appraiser of Broward County, Florida since 2017.
+A member of the Democratic Party, he previously served as a Broward County Commissioner from 2012 to 2016, and as a member of the Florida House of Representatives from 2006 to 2012, representing the 97th District.

 History

 Kiar was born in Pembroke Pines on June 19, 1977 to Monroe and Mariann Kiar.
 His mother was a school principal.
 His father was a former Councilmember and Mayor of the Town of Davie.
 His brother, Marc Kiar, is a school teacher and athletic director in Broward County.
 His sister, Casey Kiar Lee, is a business woman and community activist in Broward County.
 Martin Kiar graduated from Western High School.
 He then attended Palm Beach Atlantic University, receiving his bachelor's degree in 1999, and then the Shepard Broad Law Center, the law school of Nova Southeastern University, receiving his Juris Doctor and graduating magna cum laude in 2002.
 Upon graduation, he worked as an Assistant Town Attorney and Assistant Municipal Prosecutor for Davie.
 Kiar was also appointed to the Town of Davie School of Advisory Board, Broward County Housing and Finance Authority, and the Town of Davie Airport Advisory Board.